brunompc/DataEngineeringHelper/README.md

 ## Database utilities

+These database utilities are not ready to handle SQL Injection, so they should only be used in controlled environments.

 getArrayFromDatabase($host, $database, $username, $password, $sql)
 - Receives database connection information and an SQL query.
 - Returns an array of database rows that result from executing the SQL query.